MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/hyperv_container.md

               4      452       1520 ...63     0.06    956   1 csrss
 ```

 Now return a list of csrss process on the container host.
 Notice, unlike with the Windows Server Container, where the csrss process was visible both from within the container and also from the container host, the Hyper-V container process is only visible from within the container itself.
-This is because a Hyper-V Container is encapsulated in a utility virtual machine and the process is isolated to only that utility virtual mahchine.
+This is because a Hyper-V Container is encapsulated in a utility virtual machine, and the process is isolated to only that utility virtual mahchine.

 ```powershell
 get-process | where {$_.ProcessName -eq 'csrss'}